geopandas/contextily/README.md

 `contextily`: context geo tiles in Python
 -----------------------------------------

-`contextily` is a small Python 3 package to retrieve and write to disk tile maps from the internet into geospatial raster files.
+`contextily` is a small Python 3 package to retrieve tile maps from the internet.
+It can add those tiles as basemap to matplotlib figures or write tile maps to disk into geospatial raster files.
 Bounding boxes can be passed in both WGS84 (`EPSG:4326`) and Spheric Mercator (`EPSG:3857`).
-See the notebook
-`contextily_guide.ipynb` for usage.
+See the notebook `contextily_guide.ipynb` for usage.

 [![Build Status](https://travis-ci.org/darribas/contextily.svg?branch=master)](https://travis-ci.org/darribas/contextily)